SUMMARY OF DIAGNOSTIC TESTING OPTIONS FOR CANINE INFLUENZA

 NOBIVAC® CANINE FLU BIVALENT

 The first licensed vaccine to protect your puppy or dog from both canine influenza strains H3N8 and H3N2.
-Helps to reduce severity and length of clinical signs.
+This product has been shown to be effective for vaccination of healthy dogs 7 weeks of age or older against canine influenza virus.